bup/bup/Documentation/bup-help.1.md

 # NAME

-bup help - open the documentation for a given bup command
+bup-help - open the documentation for a given bup command

 # SYNOPSIS